matszpk/amdgpu-vega-hotspot/README.md

 ### How to read sensor

-Just by putting command (if you have configured lm3-sensors):
+Just by putting command (if you have configured lm-sensors):

 ```
 sensors